SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

           ]
         };
       }

       // ...
     }
     ```

-1. At this point, you should be able to select a list by using the newly created asynchronous dropdown property pane control.
-To verify that the control is working as expected, open the command-line and run:
+1. At this point, you can select a list by using the newly created asynchronous dropdown property pane control.
+To verify that the control is working as expected, open the console and run:

-    ```sh
+    ```console
     gulp serve
     ```